 Rolls Royce Phantom Drophead CoupéShow Article

 Rolls-Royce delivered the first five customer Phantom Drophead Coupés ($443,000).
-The platform is based on the 2003 Rolls-Royce Phantom and has styling heavily derived from the 100EX, a concept car unveiled to celebrate the company's centennial in 2004.
+The platform was based on the 2003 Rolls-Royce Phantom and has styling heavily derived from the 100EX, a concept car unveiled to celebrate the company's centennial in 2004.
 Several Drophead Coupés were featured in the 2012 Summer Olympics closing ceremony.

 Rolls Royce Phantom Drophead CoupéShow Article